Droplet: Decentralized Authorization and Access Control for Encrypted Data Streams: Evaluation

 \fakeparagraph{Cryptographic Operations.} \rtab{eval:crypto} summarizes the costs of the crypto operations involved in \oursystem on four different platforms.
 All these operations, namely AES encryption, SHA hash, and ECDSA signature are performed once per chunk for store requests.
 For data retrieval, the client does not perform a signature verification, since AES-GCM has built-in authentication.
 Running the crypto operations only in software on the IoT devices shows the highest cost, with 3.4k~encryptions/hashes per sec and only 3.7~signatures per sec.
 With the onboard hardware crypto, the cost of AES and SHA is improved by one order of magnitude and approaches that of smartphones.
 Note that overall signatures are three orders of magnitude slower than symmetric key operations.

-\fakeparagraph{Crypto-based Access.} Hash computations are the basis for dual key regression.
-The computation takes place at the initial setup and each key update if the client chooses to re-compute keys on-demand rather than store them.
-Assuming a chain length of 9000 (hourly key updates for one year), it takes 405~ms to compute the entire chain on smartphones and 2.7~s on an IoT device without hardware crypto engine.
-With compact hash chains, we reduce this worst case compute time to 4.3 and 28.2~ms, respectively.
+\fakeparagraph{Crypto-based Access.} Hash computations are the basis for dual-key regression.
+The computation occurs at the initial setup and each key update if the client chooses to re-compute keys on-demand rather than store them.
+Assuming a chain length of 9000 (hourly key updates for one year), it takes 405~ms to compute the entire chain on smartphones and 2.7~s on an IoT device without a hardware crypto engine.
+With compact hash chains, we reduce this worst-case compute time to 4.3 and 28.2~ms, respectively.
 The performance gains become pronounced with smaller epoch intervals.
 The hash tree induces $O(log~n)$ computations for $n$ keys, which amounts to 48~$\mu$s (laptop) with $2^{30}$ keys.

-The per chunk overhead consists of key computation (hash tree and dual key regression), chunk encryption, key encryption, and signature, which amounts to 1.5~ms (laptop) without caching.
+The per chunk overhead consists of key computation (hash tree and dual-key regression), chunk encryption, key encryption, and signature, which amounts to 1.5~ms (laptop) without caching.
 Compared to ABE (\rsec{relatedwork}), \oursystem's crypto-based data access is by a factor of 57x faster.
 E.g., with ABE per chunk overhead with only two attributes (timestamp for temporal access and data type) amounts to 86~ms (laptop).

 \fakeparagraph{\blue{Feasibility for IoT.}} To assess if Droplet is viable for the IoT, we validate its practicality for low-power devices, concerning their constraint resources (\rtab{eval:crypto}).
 Crypto operations are the most expensive ones on a data producer, and beyond that, no connectivity to the authorization services is required.
 Today, most IoT devices are equipped with crypto accelerators for AES encryption integrated with their radios; however, accelerators for hash functions and signatures have yet to become the norm.
 Nevertheless, Droplet is feasible on legacy IoT devices without accelerators despited 1.5x slower signing operations.
 In terms of impact on the energy budget, the signature consumes only~9 to 25mJ.
 Considering a wearable's lithium-polymer battery capacity of 1.2~Wh (4.32~kJ), and a 48h charge cycle, 3 signatures/minute (8.6 with accelerator) can be computed with 5\% of the energy budget.